state-o-flux/CSC2611/README.md

 # CSC2611
-Labs and Exercises for Computational Models of Semantic Change course
+Projects and and Exercises for Computational Models of Semantic Change course